 - Bend at the knees and lift with your legs.
 Repeatedly bending over at the waist is a recipe for injuring your back.

 - Keep the shovel close to you as you’re lifting up the snow.
-This will reduce the amount of weight put on your back.
+It will reduce the amount of weight put on your back.

 - Always position your feet closest to the area you’re shoveling.

 If possible, try to go outside and shovel multiple times throughout each snowstorm.
-This might seem counterintuitive, but if you wait until the end of the storm there will be more snow accumulated and a higher likelihood of throwing out your back due to increased weight.
-If there’s an abundant amount of snow and it’s wet, refrain from clearing it all in one scoop.
-Instead, skim off the first half of the snow in the first scoop and clear off the remainder with a second scoop.
+It may seem counterintuitive, but if you wait until the storm is over, more snow will be accumulated.
+As a result, there is a high risk of throwing out your back.
+If there’s an abundant amount of snow, and it’s wet, refrain from clearing it all in one scoop.
+Instead, skim off the first half of the snow in the first scoop and clear the remainder with a second scoop.

-With a few more weeks until winter is in full-swing, now is the perfect time to start increasing your proprioception abilities.
-Simply put, proprioception is defined as “the body’s ability to sense its location, movements, and actions.”
+With a few more weeks until winter is in full swing, now is the perfect time to start increasing your proprioception abilities.
+Simply put, proprioception is “the body’s ability to sense its location, movements, and actions.”
 Strengthening your body’s ability to be aware of its surroundings can play a vital role in preventing accidental stumbles and injuries.
-There are a variety of ways to improve this ability, such as the use of a one-legged wedge.
+There are different ways to improve this ability, such as the use of a one-legged wedge.

 Stay tuned for more health-related articles.
 We're here to give you tips on how to avoid injuries and teach you some fitness exercises to help you with your wellness.

 If you're up for a more challenging workout, try using our products that will help you with balancing, stretching and more.
 Be sure to shop our collections today!